 If a shimmering bronzer isn't your thing and you want a matte look, this option from Fenty Beauty fits the bill.
 If you want a super precise, contoured look, use an angled bronzer brush and apply to the cheek bones and along the temples.
 For an all over glow, go a big, fluffy brush, like Fenty Beauty's Cheek Hugging Bronzer Brush 190 ($36).

-When choosing a bronzer, color matching it the number one goal.
+When choosing a bronzer, color matching is the number one goal.
 So where do you begin?
 Becca Global Style Director Kerry Cole says, "When looking for the right shade for your skin tone, try to find something that mimics how your actual skin looks when it's slightly tanned."

 For fair to light complexions, Stewart stresses the importance of neutral or golden undertones.
-"Don't go too dark or red with a color.
-Otherwise, skin will look patchy or mismatched."
+"Don't go too dark or red with color.
+Otherwise, your skin will look patchy or mismatched."
 In other words, stay away from warm shades, which tend to look orange on light skin tones.
 Less is more in this case.

 This bronzer from LYS Beauty (a Black-owned clean beauty brand), in the shade Motivate, is a great option for those with fair to light skin.
 It's milled super fine for a lightweight finish and is also infused with green tea extract, niacinamide, and sodium hyaluronate to help soothe and nourish your skin.